RobSimons1/ms4-ecommerce/README.md

 ## Deployment

-The web-app is designed in the Gitpod environment and regularly committed to GitHub after each crucial piece of coding.
+The web-site is designed in the Gitpod environment and regularly committed to GitHub after each crucial piece of coding.
 Using this method as a sanity check for the development enabled me to restore the site back to previous stages when it functioned correctly or easily find lost pieces of code.